ldavidson45/my-dc-tour/README.md

 - Reconfigure Google Maps API so key is hidden
 - Add geolocation for landmarks and import to map
 - Add edit method to tours

+## Acknowledgements

+I could not have built this application if I didn't have Zakk's to-do list applicaiton and Express Twitter to reference throughout the process.
+The WDI lessons also served as a great resource when I ran into issues or didn't know where to go next.